- EMS State Plan

 - State EMS Awards

 - Helping Emergency Responders Obtain Support (HEROS) Program

 Florida 2018: deaths caused by heroin tallied 952; fentanyl, 1390; oxycodone, 723; and hydrocodone, 245.
 In 2017, Florida’s emergency responders treated nearly 45,202 drug overdoses.

 Those of you working every day to save lives are well aware of the state-wide and nationwide opioid epidemic.
 Florida Health would like to help your efforts by providing your agency with free Naloxone through our HEROS program.

 To apply, a Florida agency must:

 Employ licensed emergency responders.
-Includes law enforcement officers, firefighters, emergency medical technicians or paramedics as defined by Florida Statutes.
+Includes law enforcement officers, firefighters, emergency medical technicians or paramedics, correctional officers, and correctional probation officers as defined by Florida Statutes.

 Agree to report Naloxone administrations.
 Approved systems are the Emergency Medical Services Tracking and Reporting System(EMSTARS) Version 3 or the Washington/Baltimore High Intensity Drug Trafficking Overdose Detection Mapping Application Program(OD Maps is free-of-charge) as identified in Chapter 401.253(1), F.S.

 Join MMCAP.
 The Minnesota Multi-State Contracting Alliance for Pharmacy Agreement, MMCAP, is the HEROS program's pharmaceutical distributer.
 Agencies can join the alliance free of charge.